Read MLA's guidance on citing generative AI.

 If you did not list the text prompt in the body of your paper, then construct the footnote as follows:

 The version will be located by first clicking on the question mark icon in the upper right hand corner of the screen, then selecting Updates from the menu that appears.
-This will open a new page that will list the current version of Bard first at the top of the list of versions.
+This will open a new page that will list the current version of Gemini first at the top of the list of versions.